 Guppies (Poecilia reticulata) are livebearers, which means these fish give birth to live, viable, free-swimming young instead of eggs that still need to mature.
-Understanding how guppies give birth can help aquarium enthusiasts enjoy breeding healthy guppies without stressing the pregnant mother or risking the lives of the young fry.
+Understanding how guppies give birth can help aquarium enthusiasts enjoy breeding healthy guppies without stressing the pregnant mother or risking the lives of the young fry (baby guppies).

 One of the first questions people usually ask is, "How do guppies have babies?"
-When a guppy gives birth, the females will "drop" 2-200 baby guppies, called fry, typically in four to six hours.
+When a guppy gives birth, the females will "drop" 2 to 200 baby guppies, called fry, typically in four to six hours.
 If she is stressed, however, the process to give birth to all the fry can take up to 12 hours.
 In extreme cases, a female guppy may give birth to just a few fry at a time, with pauses of several hours or days between births, although in most of these cases the young are not viable and die quickly.
-Typically the fry are delivered one at a time, although they may appear in quick succession with pauses between groups of babies.
+Typically, the fry are delivered one at a time, although they may appear in quick succession with pauses between groups of babies.

 The baby guppies are usually born curled into small balls, just as they matured in the female's womb in this compact shape.
 They will uncurl and begin swimming quickly, however, and newborn guppies often swim upward if they are very healthy.
 Unhealthy, premature or stillborn young will sink.

 When Your Pregnant Guppy Is Ready for Birth

 Female guppies can become pregnant when they are just a few weeks old, and if they are not separated from male guppies they can give birth on average once a month for several years.
 Guppy breeders quickly learn to recognize the signs of a pregnant guppy, including significant weight gain and the darkening of the gravid spot near the anus under the tail.
-The gestation period for guppies is from 21-30 days (22-26 days is average) depending on the tank's temperature, cleanliness, and the female's health.
+The gestation period for guppies is from 21 to 30 days (22 to 26 days is average) depending on the tank's temperature, cleanliness, and the female's health.
 Near the end of that gestation period, the female will show signs of the impending birth.